 The scope of what we are currently doing:

-- Workshop series (first one to be held at ESA 2017 meeting) to promote proper language when communicating with people from diverse backgrounds.
+- Workshop series to promote proper language when communicating with people from diverse backgrounds.

-- Seminar series (first one to be held at ESA 2017 meeting) to listen and learn from diverse communities about being “different” in Ecology and related fields.
+- Seminar series to listen and learn from diverse communities about being “different” in Ecology and related fields.

 - Promote and maintain initiatives during the ESA meetings that promote diversity and inclusion, such as gender-neutral restrooms and, ally ribbon.